The Stanley Classic: A Blast From the Lunch Box Past

 The tension latch construction is not tight.
 Every component exhibits 1⁄16” to ⅛” of slop.
 I get it — sometimes a loose fit makes sense.
 Tight fits can generate unwanted friction or seize due to grime or rust build-up.
 But is that really a concern with the lid of your lunch box?
 Shouldn’t it close pretty much the same way every time?

-Bottom Line on the Stanley Classic Lunch Box
+Stanley Classic Lunch Box in Review

 Pacific Market International bought Stanley in 2002 and moved the brand’s manufacturing arm to China (bottom line, indeed).
 As much as Stanley’s marketing department may want it to be, this is not “your grandpa’s” lunch box.